-First, we'll configure Webpacker and install React.
+First, we'll use Webpacker to install React.
 After that, we'll replace our existing payment-type drop-down with a React-rendered version, which will demonstrate how all the moving parts fit together.
 With that in place, we'll enhance our React-powered payment type selector to show the dynamic form elements we want.